pulumi/foundational-training/module-09-policy-as-code/exercises/README.md

     ```bash
     cd ../infra
-    # pulumi up will also work similarly, but will actually provision the
+    # pulumi up will also work similarly, but will actually provision the resources
     pulumi preview --policy-pack ../my-company-policy
     ```

 1. Make the policy `disabled` and deploy the infrastructure (or just skip the `--policy-pack` flag) to deploy your non-compliant infrastructure:

     ```bash
-    pulumi up --policy-pack ../my-company-policy
+    pulumi up --policy-pack ../my-company-policy --yes
+    # or
+    pulumi up --yes
     ```

 1. Pulumi policy packs work against resources that are already deployed.
 To see this in action, set the S3 bucket tagging rule to `mandatory` and rerun a Pulumi command.
 It should fail (even on a preview):